-This is called "employment at will," and no one other than the Executive Director or CFO/COO of TEACH Public Schools, with the approval of the Board of Directors, has the authority to alter your employment at-will status, to enter into an agreement for employment for a specified period of time, or to make any agreement contrary to this policy.
-Further, any such agreement must be in writing and must be signed by the Executive Director and CFO/COO.
+This is called "employment at will," and no one other than the Executive Director at TEACH Public Schools, with the approval of the Board of Directors, has the authority to alter your employment at-will status, to enter into an agreement for employment for a specified period of time, or to make any agreement contrary to this policy.
+Further, any such agreement must be in writing and must be signed by the Executive Director.
 Statements of specific grounds for termination set forth in this Handbook, or elsewhere, are not all-inclusive and are not intended to restrict TEACH Public School's right to terminate at-will.